isc-projects/kea/doc/sphinx/arm/lease-expiration.rst

 ==========================

 Suppose that a laptop goes into sleep mode after a period of user inactivity.
-While the laptop is in sleep mode, its DHCP client will not renew leases obtained from the server and these leases will eventually expire.
+While the laptop is in sleep mode, its DHCP client does not renew leases obtained from the server and these leases will eventually expire.
 When the laptop wakes up, it is often desirable for it to continue using its previous assigned IP addresses.
 To facilitate this, the server needs to correlate returning clients with their expired leases.
-When the client returns, the server will first check for those leases and re-assign them if they have not been assigned to another client.
-The ability of the server to re-assign the same lease to a returning client is referred to as "lease affinity."
+When the client returns, the server first checks for those leases and reassigns them if they have not been assigned to another client.
+The ability of the server to reassign the same lease to a returning client is referred to as "lease affinity."

-When lease affinity is enabled (i.e. when ``hold-reclaimed-time`` is configured to a value greater than zero), the server will still reclaim leases according to the parameters described in :ref:`lease-reclaim-config`, but the reclaimed leases will be held in the database for a specified amount of time rather than removed.
-When the client returns, the server will first verify whether there are any reclaimed leases associated with this client and will re-assign them if possible.
+When lease affinity is enabled (i.e. when ``hold-reclaimed-time`` is configured to a value greater than zero), the server still reclaims leases according to the parameters described in :ref:`lease-reclaim-config`, but the reclaimed leases are held in the database for a specified amount of time rather than removed.
+When the client returns, the server first verifies whether there are any reclaimed leases associated with this client and then reassigns them if possible.
 However, it is important to note that any reclaimed lease may be assigned to another client if that client specifically asks for it.
 Therefore, lease affinity does not guarantee that the reclaimed lease will be available for the client who used it before; it merely increases the chances of the client being assigned the same lease.
-If the lease pool is small - namely, in DHCPv4, for which address space is small - there is an increased likelihood that the expired lease will be assigned to another client.
+If the lease pool is small - namely, in DHCPv4, for which address space is limited - there is an increased likelihood that the expired lease will be assigned to another client.

 Consider the following configuration: